Evert-R/milestone-three/README.md

       - The app will automatically strip the track number from this code to be used in its own embed code wich will provide a general look for all tracks in the list
 - Edit a track (Only available in the track list if the user who submitted the track is also logged in )
     - Enables the user to update the information of the submitted track (except for the soundcloud embed-code)
+- Delete a track (Only available in the track list if the administrator is logged in )
+  - Enables the administrator to delete a track
 - View all tracks
   - Enables all users to see a list of the tracks
   - Enables all users to easily see the current rank of the track